 Keeping it natural.
 The key to my style is natural storytelling wedding photography, the essence of what I do is to capture what really happens at your wedding.
 I love capturing the real moments that make up the story of your day, the hugs, the tears of joy, the laughter, the love.

 Blending in.
 I dress like a wedding guest and blend in like a wedding guests.
-You can usually spot a wedding photographer a mile off dripping with cameras and always with a huge white 70-200mm lens, well that isn’t me!
+You can usually spot a wedding photographer a mile off with big cameras and always with a big flash, well that isn’t me!
 I don’t hide in the bushes hoping to catch moments while your guests can’t see me, nope!
-You’ll find me in the heart of the action, mingling with the guests, with small lenses that don’t scream ‘wedding photographer’.
-I talk to people and act like I’m a guest, nobody likes bossy photographers! p.s. if you see me drinking your champagne, that’s all part of my blending in.
+You’ll find me in the heart of the action, mingling with the guests, with small and virtually silent mirrorless cameras.
+I talk to people and fit in with the wedding – this is how I capture to sort of images you will see on my website.

 I love emotion!
 I love capturing moments that will make you cry when you look back on them.
 I don’t shy away from capturing emotion.
 The resulting photographs have real meaning for you and real memories attached to them.
 Wanted: more grooms like Jon above who became very emotional on seeing Jasmine in her dress.
 You might recognise Jasmine Harman from Channel 4 where she presents a place in the sun.